Veriton-Tech/Nora-Lyf-Shopify-Site/README.md

 [Templates](https://shopify.dev/docs/storefronts/themes/architecture/templates#template-types) control what's rendered on each type of page in a theme.

-The GetSupp theme uses [JSON templates](https://shopify.dev/docs/storefronts/themes/architecture/templates/json-templates) to make it easy for merchants to customize their health and wellness store.
+The Nora Lyf theme uses [JSON templates](https://shopify.dev/docs/storefronts/themes/architecture/templates/json-templates) to make it easy for merchants to customize their health and wellness store.

 Custom templates include:
 - Product pages optimized for supplement information